MollyShuu/CIA/README.md

 # CIA
-Deceiving LLM through Compositional Instruction with Hidden Attacks
+Resources for the paper "Deceiving LLM through Compositional Instruction with Hidden Attacks" will soon be available..